SanirSubedi/Serious_Game_AR-VR/README.md

 - **Unity** – Game engine for developing immersive VR experiences.
 - **Blender** – 3D modeling and animation software for creating forest assets and game objects.
-- **Meta Quest 2** – VR headset used for testing and deploying the game, with hand-tracking capabilities.
+- **Meta Quest 2** – VR headset used for testing and deploying the game, with hand tracking capabilities.

 ---